titaniumnetwork-dev/Ultraviolet-App/README.md

 ## Comprehensive Guide

-Below will describe a comprehensive guide to install Ultraviolet on Linux machines.
+Below will describe a comprehensive guide to install Ultraviolet on your own machine.

 To clone the repository, simply run the following command: